Proxy locations

 Share

 In the current day and age, where public web data scraping has become a foundation for many businesses, it’s unsurprising to see that Google Maps is yet another area commonly scraped for its valuable data.
-In this article, we’ll discuss what this data may be and how to build a scraper that gathers it using an Oxylabs solution.
+In this article, we’ll discuss what this data may be and how to scrape Google Maps using an Oxylabs solution.

 We’ve explored the legality of web scraping in this blog post, so feel free to check it out for a more in-depth explanation.